Friday, 31 January 2020

 "10,000 Thrills Frozen into an Epic of Terror"?
 What?
 Who wrote this, me?

-And he falls on the torch!
-One would wonder what Elizabeth saw in him if it weren't so obvious she'll just do whatever a Baron proposes.
-"Best friend" Victor's no better.
-Rudy Behlmer's Blu-Ray commentary tells us that the writers intended for the audience to root for these two, but since neither acts on their love we don't for a moment.
-We're just bored by them and by the Baron and their right angles and chintz until we can get back to Henry's twisted watchtower with his sadistic hunchback.
-Tastes change, I suppose, and our interest in Elizabeth and Victor might have been helped if Henry had actually died in the fire along with his creation as originally scripted.
-Brilliantly though, Universal's top brass changed this at the last moment, wanting a happier ending but in fact creating a far more depressing ending by locking Elizabeth into a breeding couple with this drained maniac while the Baron toasts "An heir to the House of Frankenstein!" and Big Ben lies beneath the rubble.
+One would wonder what Elizabeth saw in him, if it weren't so obvious she'll do whatever a Baron proposes.
+Henry's "best friend" Victor's no better.
+Rudy Behlmer's Blu-Ray commentary tells us the writers intended for the audience to root for these two, but we don't for a moment since neither of them acts on their love.
+We're just bored, by them and by the Baron and by their right angles and chintz, waiting to get back to Henry's twisted watchtower and his sadistic assistant.
+Tastes change, I suppose, and our interest in Elizabeth and Victor might have been helped if Henry had died in the fire along with his creation, as originally scripted.
+Brilliantly though, Universal's top brass changed this at the last moment, wanting a happier ending but in fact creating a far more depressing ending, by locking Elizabeth into a breeding couple with this drained maniac while the Baron toasts "An heir to the House of Frankenstein!" and Big Ben lies beneath the rubble.
 (It's not even Colin Clive in the bed in the background, so late was the change.)

-On a lighter note, isn't Karloff handsome.
-He had quite a hand in the look of Big Ben too, asking for fake eyelids for example, and removing his own dental bridge to Bowie himself.
-It's a hell of a look and it's extaordinary that Universal, wanting to do for its fortunes what Marvel did with its own "universe", has ignored the very first thing Marvel got right: Make it look like what we know it looks like!
-And everyone knows what Frankenstein looks like.
-He looks like Frankenstein.
+On a lighter note, isn't Karloff handsome!
+He had quite a hand in the look of Big Ben too, asking for fake eyelids, and removing his own dental bridge in order to Bowie himself.
+It's a hell of a look, and it's extaordinary that Universal, wanting to do for its fortunes what Marvel did with its own "universe", has ignored the very first thing Marvel got right: Make it look like what we know it looks like!

 Your homework for next week is "The Bride", starring David Rappaport and Sting.
 Not really.
 It's 1935's "Bride of Frankenstein" obvs.